inet-framework/inet/doc/src/developers-guide/ch-physicallayer.rst

 model is optional, if omitted energy consumption is ignored.
 The following list provides some examples:

--  :ned:`StateBasedEnergyConsumer`: the constant power consumption is determined by valid combinations of the radio mode, the transmitter state and the receiver state
+-  :ned:`StateBasedEpEnergyConsumer`: Models energy consuption based on power.
+The constant power consumption is determined by valid combinations of the radio mode, the transmitter state and the receiver state.
+To be used with energy generator and storage modules using `energy and power` (denoted with `Ep` in the module name).
+-  :ned:`StateBasedCcEnergyConsumer`: Models energy consuption based on current.
+The constant current consumption is determined by valid combinations of the radio mode, the transmitter state and the receiver state.
+To be used with energy generator and storage modules using `charge and current` (denoted with `Ep` in the module name).

 The energy consumer models are in the ``src/physicallayer/energyconsumer/`` directory.